llencioni/h-microkernel/README.md

 ** Under Development **

-- Using GitHub Workflow to automatically test the code as an application
+- Using GitHub Actions CI/CD to automatically test the code as an application

 ## References